What Is Penetration Testing? Process, Types, and Modern Approaches (2026 Guide)

 Benefits of Penetration Testing

-- Reduces Risk: It uncovers security gaps across systems, networks, apps, and settings that could lead to data breaches, ransomware attacks, or service outages.
+It uncovers security gaps across systems, networks, applications, and configurations that could lead to breaches, ransomware, or service disruption.

 Penetration Tester: Skills and Responsibilities